21 June 2019 ............... Length about 5,000 words (39,000 bytes).

 phase, to remind the user.
 So the display module needs to be able to accept

-documents from the judges to display here (not just from the authors or
+documents from the users (judges) to display here (not just from the authors

 - The user input part of the user interface.

 Another big insight from Plimmer is that the output of marking is OFTEN

 multiple output documents (marks vs comments in many cases; but also notes for

 later use in moderation discussions, or private notes on ideas to follow up,